Glen Keeley (bull rider)

 Glen Keeley (March 20, 1970 - March 24, 2000) was a Canadian professional rodeo cowboy who specialized in bull riding.
 He competed in the Canadian Professional Rodeo Association (CPRA), Professional Rodeo Cowboys Association (PRCA), Bull Riders Only (BRO), and Professional Bull Riders (PBR) circuits.
 He won the CPRA national bull riding championship in 1989.

-Keeley was the first bull rider to die from injuries sustained at a PBR-sanctioned event.
+Keeley was the first bull rider to die from injuries sustained at a PBR event.

 Life and career

 Glen Keeley was born on March 20, 1970 in Nanton, Alberta.

 In 1983 he won the CPRA national steer riding championship at the age of 13.

 In 1989 he won the CPRA national bull riding championship at the age of 19.

 His brother Jason, also a bull rider, was nearly killed in a bull-riding wreck in 1994, but made a full recovery.

 Glen qualified several times for the CPRA's year-end Canadian Finals Rodeo (CFR).
 His lone qualification to the PRCA's year-end National Finals Rodeo (NFR) was in 1993.
 He also made a couple of trips to the BRO Finals, and competed at the inaugural PBR World Finals in 1994.

 He had competed sporadically in the PBR, but by 2000, was riding there full-time.
 He had numerous top finishes on the Bud Light Cup Tour early in the year (including a 4th place finish in St. Louis, Missouri, and a tie for 2nd in Phoenix, Arizona) and was well on his way to qualify for his second PBR World Finals.